 - Indicating legal action: If the customers do not pay the dues after sending reminder and appeal letters, the final letter of the series should be written by indicating that necessary legal action would be taken against them.

 - Sending through post: The seller should send collection letters especially, the last letter of the series through registered with acknowledgments.
 It helps to avoid unnecessary delay or missing of the letter, or denial from the part of the customer.

-Finally, we can conclude that the ultimate goal of a collection letter is to maintain goodwill while getting overdue payment form the customers.
-Lack of concern about customer’s goodwill cause them to do business elsewhere.
-Therefore, collection letter should always rely on the art of persuasion.
+Finally, we can conclude that the ultimate goal of a collection letter is to maintain goodwill while getting overdue payments from the customers.
+Lack of concern about customers’ goodwill causes them to do business elsewhere.
+Therefore, collection letters should always rely on the art of persuasion.